Introduction

 Enable an Integrated Approach

-In a recent Accenture survey, 77% of risk leaders said that complex, interconnected new risks are emerging faster than ever before.
+In the AXA Future Risks Report 2023, 2025, 95% of respondents agreed that the number of crises facing the world has increased, highlighting the growing interconnectedness and compounding nature of modern risks.
 To effectively navigate today’s ever-evolving risk landscape, organizations must understand the interconnected of risks and risk relationships; not look at risks in isolation.
-It is critical to implement an integrated approach to RCSA that helps to map risks, business processes, assets, controls, objectives, etc., so that organizations get a 360-degree view of their risk posture and understand the risk impact.
+It is critical to implement an integrated approach to RCSA that helps to map risks, business processes, assets, controls, objectives, etc. so that organizations get a 360-degree view of their risk posture and understand the risk impact.
 It will help them to efficiently manage the complex risks of today and their domino effect.

 Organizations can use software solutions that simplify the process by allowing them to capture the key processes, risks, and controls and establish links between them on a many-to-many basis that helps eliminate redundancies.
 It also provides a quick snapshot of how a particular risk is mapped various processes, assets, controls, and other organizational functions.